EllyLoel/ellyloel.com/src/input/content/garden/Modern CSS reset.md

 	box-sizing: border-box;
 }

-/* Remove border and set sensible defaults for backgrounds, on all elements except fieldset progress and meter */ *:where(:not(fieldset, progress, meter)) {
+/* Set sensible defaults for backgrounds, on all elements except fieldset progress and meter */ *:where(:not(fieldset, progress, meter)) {
-	border-width: 0;
-	border-style: solid;
 	background-origin: border-box;
 	background-repeat: no-repeat;
 }